Ryan Jeffers Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.
+- The Athletics pitching staff ranks 25th in the league with a collective 8.3 strikeouts per nine innings.

-- The Athletics have the 29th-ranked team ERA among all league pitching staffs (5.54).
+- The Athletics have a 5.55 team ERA that ranks 29th among all league pitching staffs.

-- The Athletics give up the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to surrender 208 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The Athletics are sending Estes (0-1) to the mound to make his second start of the season.
+- The right-hander's most recent time out was on Friday against the Detroit Tigers, when he went five innings, surrendering four earned runs while allowing six hits.

-- The right-hander last appeared on Wednesday, Sept.
-20 against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.
+- The 24-year-old has amassed an ERA of 5.64, with 8.9 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.